Welcome to Cali

 Cost of Living

 The cost of living in Colombia is considerably more affordable than that of the US, and on par with neighboring countries.
 A month’s groceries for one person will cost about $30 USD, with fresh fruits and vegetables costing ~$1/lb or less.
 A one-way bus ride is 0.50 USD and a $20 USD taxi/Uber ride in the US would be approximately $2 to $5 USD in Colombia.
+Although the US dollar may feel like it goes much further in Cali, mindful spending habits are still recommended by staff and alumni.
+Things like food delivery can be quite expensive and a burger at a restaurant frequented by students is around 15 USD.
 Past students have mentioned that establishing and adhering to a budget at the beginning of the term was a strategy that helped manage any financial stress.
 Check out our budget sheet to get an idea of what life in Colombia might look like financially.

 Accommodations Abroad